 The Bridge Course is taught asynchronously.
 In the course, you will be participating in interactive online modules, live webinars, assignments, and peer-to-peer engagement.
 Each week, your professors will host a virtual meeting to discuss the week's lecture and topics, and answer students’ questions.
 Attendance at this meeting is mandatory however if you cannot attend you may re-watch the webinar within the course site, and reach out to the professors and TA’s with any questions!
 If you are not able to attend the webinars it will not have a negative impact on your grade, as most students work full time.

-The course is taught asynchronously, and your professors will assign homework due on certain dates.
-This means each student is required to set aside time to study and complete the homework at times that work with their unique schedules.
+Your professors will assign weekly assignments.
+Each student is required to set aside time to study and complete the homework by the due dates.
 You will have 4 exams throughout the course that must be taken at the dates and times (6 PM EST) included in the Enrollment Agreement within your Admission email.

 - The 17-week course requires students to dedicate about 30-40 hours per week.
 This option is not recommended for students without prior programming and advanced math experience, and students may swap before the course begins.
 Please reach out for assistance.